Posted on

 Liquid Metal Epoxy Coating

-Brush applied to bond silicon carbide grit to floors, creating an anti slip surface
+Epoxy coating brush applied across floors to bond silicon carbide grit for the creation of anti slip surfaces

 Case Study PDF